If a .NET application (Web, Desktop, Console, etc.) has to retrieve data, the application needs to:

 Important Methods of SqlCommand Class

-Among all specified methods, following are the most commonly used methods of the SqlCommand class.
+Among all specified methods, the following are the most commonly used methods of the SqlCommand class:

-ExecuteReader - It is used when the T-SQL statement returns more than a single value.
-For example, if the query returns rows of data like all employee details.
+- ExecuteReader - It is used when the T-SQL statement returns more than a single value.
+For example, if the query returns rows of data, such as all employee details.

-ExecuteScalar - it is used when the query returns a single(scalar) value.
-For example, queries that return the total number of rows in a table, or the employee who gets highest salary etc.
+- ExecuteScalar - It is used when the query returns a single(scalar) value.
+For example, queries that return the total number of rows in a table, or the employee who gets the highest salary, etc.

 Create Database Test